MohamadOuf/Snow-white1/README.md

 "I'll take revenge on that awful witch and her dumb apple!"
-Snow white then begins to plot on how sucessfully she will take revenge on the evil witch Snow white jots down many revenge plans but is conflicted on which exact plan she will exucute
+Snow white then begins to plot on how sucessfully she will take revenge on the evil witch Snow white jots down many revenge plans but is conflicted on which exact plan she will exucute After a whole lot of thinking she finally decides on the best revenge plan.
+Snow white sneaks up behind the witch and then karate chops her.
+As the witch falls Snow White lazers the witch into oblivion, The End.